friendly/psy6136/assign/projects6136.md

 A tidy CDA project might propose, test and implement some extensions to the [vcdExtra package](https://github.com/friendly/vcdExtra), designed to reduce these problems.

+More generally, a project to work on developing the [vcdExtra package](https://github.com/friendly/vcdExtra) in other ways might be quite useful.
+For example, you might extend the vignettes, develop a scheme to classify the many datasets according to the types of methods (ordered factors, square tables, ...) the illustrate, and so forth.

 ## Interactive apps